GoAuditsGoAudits

 What is the standard test for fire extinguishers?

 The standard test for fire extinguishers primarily includes two types of testing: hydrostatic testing and operational testing.
 Hydrostatic testing is conducted to check the integrity of the extinguisher’s cylinder and involves subjecting it to high pressure to ensure it can withstand its operational pressures without failure.
 This test is generally required every 5 to 12 years, depending on the type of extinguisher.
-Operational testing, on the other hand, includes verifying the extinguisher’s ability to discharge correctly, and ensuring that the nozzle and other components function as intended.
+Operational testing includes verifying the extinguisher’s ability to discharge correctly and ensuring that the nozzle and other components function as intended.
 This also includes checking the internal pressure and the state of the extinguishing agent.

 Categories